JohnMurray/cpp-vs/readme.md

 C++ as their first language.

-This project generates the site/code for [cpp-vs](http://www.cpp-vs.com).All code samples are licensed under the Apache V2 license, as is this site.
+This project generates the site/code for [cpp-vs](http://www.cpp-vs.com).All code samples are licensed under the Apache V2 license, as is this site (see __Copyright & Licensing__ section below for full/exact details).
 If you whish to contribute additional examples, fixes, etc. then please read the __Goals__ section below to make sure we're all on the same page, then continue reading the __Contributing__ section for the juicy details.